How many times a month do you find yourself daydreaming about wandering into the land of self-employment?

 Note that the $132,900 limit reflects all earned income, not just your self-employed income.
 That means that anything you earned above that $132,900 is not subject to Social Security Tax.

 And Medicare tax?

-The Medicare withholding rate in 2018 is 2.9 percent of earnings.
+The Medicare withholding rate is 2.9 percent of earnings.
 There is no earnings limit for Medicare taxes.